OtienoSamwel/compose-doodles/README.md

 # compose-doodles

-### Contritube any and all ui designs mede with jetpack compose.
+### Contritube any and all ui designs made with jetpack compose.
 Anyone is welcome, from absolute beginners to seasoned veterans.